DEFRA/defra-docker-node/README.md

 ## Image vulnerability scanning

-A GitHub Action runs a nightly Anchore Grype scan of the image published to Docker, and will build and scan pre-release images on push.
-At present the latest Node.js 18, 20 and 22 images are scanned.
+A GitHub Action runs a nightly scan of the images published to Docker using [Anchore Grype](https://github.com/anchore/grype/) and [Aqua Trivy](https://www.aquasec.com/products/trivy/).
+The latest images for each supported Node.js version are scanned.

+New images are also scanned before release on any push to a branch.

 This ensures Defra services that use the parent images are starting from a known secure foundation, and can limit patching to only newly added libraries.

 For more details see [Image Scanning](IMAGE_SCANNING.md)

+## Automated version updates

+THe [auto-update](/.github/workflows/auto-update.yml) workflow runs nightly to check for new versions of Node.js and their associated Alpine images.
+If a new version is found, the workflow will create a pull request to update to the latest version.

+These updates are scoped to the Node.js versions listed in the [image-matrix.json](image-matrix.json) file.

 ## Convenience script